-The Square has functioned for over 150 years as a railway station and still acts as a major transport interchange node, allowing change between buses, and heavy and light rail.
+This special character area covers the Central Railway Station and surrounding streets, street intersections, parks and open spaces.
+The Railway Square, formed by merging streets, is the significant part of the area.
+The special character area largely covers the land resumed by the State at the turn of the 20th century for the construction of the Central Railway Station.
 Historically, it has an association with the first railway line and terminal opened further south in 1855 and also has symbolic importance as the focus of a rail system, which has had a great influence on the development of NSW.